-Microsoft Office 2010 and 2013 volume license editions use the Volume License 2.0 mechanism to manage activation.
-Office 2010 and 2013 will activate against our campus Key Management Service (KMS), without user intervention, in a manner similar to Windows Vista and Windows 7.
+Microsoft Office volume license editions have used the Volume License 2.0 mechanism to manage activation since Office 2010.
+Microsoft Office will activate against our campus Key Management Service (KMS), without user intervention, in a manner similar to the way current versions of Windows activate.

 Occasionally, the activation process doesn’t work.
 Problems are usually related to network communication with the KMS.
 Below are some steps to identify and resolve problems that might occur during activation.

 Gathering data is essential to fixing problems.
 If you ask me (or other IT staff) for help with Office activation, the first thing I will ask from you is the output of the commands in the steps below.There are a few steps that will make it easy to collect all the output of your troubleshooting steps.